QuickRecon/DiveCANHead/README.md

 ### Future Hardware Improvements (desired on next board version)
 - CAN_EN should be routed to any of PA0, PC13, PE6, PA2, or PC5 so we can go to standby/shutdown rather than just STOP
 - Add pulldowns on some spare pins (HW version identification, so we can maintain backwards compatibility with old boards)
+- External watchdog
+- CAN IC with lower power

 ### Future Software Improvements
 - Battery reading and power switching